LettermanIO/Newsletters-At-Scale/README.md

 ### Back Matter

 * Appendix I: A primer on computational complexity
 * Appendix II: A primer on reactive infrastructure
-* Appendix III: A primer on CRDTs
+* Appendix III: A primer on CRDTs and CAP theorem
 * Appendix IV: Letterman Performance Benchmarks